laterinthepast/cryptofolio/README.md

 build it for desktop and mobile in future

-Timescale - 1 month starting 29th of June
+Timescale - 1 month starting 29th of July